What is Noise-Induced Hearing Loss?

 How can noise damage our hearing?

-- Sound waves enter the outer ear and travel through a narrow passageway called the ear canal, which leads to the eardrum.
+sms requires us to look at what is going on behind the scenes.- Sound waves enter the outer ear and travel through a narrow passageway called the ear canal, which leads to the eardrum.

 - The eardrum vibrates from the incoming sound waves and sends these vibrations to three tiny bones in the middle ear.
 These bones are called the malleus, incus, and stapes.